Contracting Closes at 11:59pm Friday, May 1st.

 3. Were you aware of the situation before you signed the contract?

-4. Have you provided enough information to allow for a complete understanding of your situation?
+4. Have you provided specific background information to allow for a complete understanding of your situation?

 5. Have you demonstrated what significant change has occurred in your financial situation and action(s) taken to prevent contract cancellation?